Yousif012/codepath-prework/README.md

   * being able to skip openings
   * the next episode feature

+App Idea:
+A travel ideas recommendations app that gives recommendations tailored to your location.
+This app would help you know what to do in a new city you're visiting.
+It will give you recommendations based on the location and possibly based on a survey that you do when you sign up for the app.
+The main feature I would want to implement is the signing-up process and the survey.
+Then, the other main feature is the recommendation algorithm.

 ## Notes

 Describe any challenges encountered while building the app.